egnha/nofrills/README.md

 ### 😃 functions

-Pop quiz: Both of these smileys produce functions.
+Pop quiz!—These smileys produce functions

 ``` r
 ..(~8^D)
 ..(8~D)
 ```

-But which one is actually callable?
+but which one is actually callable?

 Alternatives
 ------------